 In the second method, the parent is helping the child to interact and state what is the right thing to do at that time.
-The parent’s behavior is firm (turns off the TV), yet polite.
+The parent’s behaviour is firm (turns off the TV), yet polite.
 Thus, the child won’t be offended and may co-operate in doing what is right.

 Discipline rule 3– Teach skills

-Teaching skills make discipline actually work.
+Teaching skills make child discipline actually work.
 Simple skills include taking turns, using the three golden words(Please, Thank you, Sorry), counting 1 to 10 when angry to calm down, asking for help when needed etc. These are life skills which need to be taught to children through your own example and talking about it when you spend quality time with them.
 These skills will help them not only in their childhood but throughout their encounter with various situations in life.

 Discipline rule 4– Repeat rules, commands, and expectations

-The brain needs repetition in order to encourage the formation of good habits.
+The brain needs repetition in order to encourage the formation of good habits and encourage discipline.
 Rules give structure and order.
 Children and adolescents need plenty of structure.
 Put up a family rules poster (make it together) in the living room, or simply remind your children of the family rules that they are supposed to follow.
 Make sure you follow them too.
 Tell your child what he /she is supposed to do or is expected to behave in a particular situation, rather than scolding him/her for not doing it later.
 For example, greeting the guests, not banging the door shut, cleaning their own mess /room, switching off the lights, fans when not required.
 Be firm, but polite when reprimanding your child of wrongdoings.
-If your child is a teenager, tell in advance, the time to be back home in the evening, limit of using the mobile phones at night etc. rather than admonishing them later.
+If your child is a teenager, tell in advance, the time to be back home in the evening, the limit of using mobile phones at night etc. rather than admonishing them later.

 Discipline rule 5– Give positive reinforcement

 Praise children often in big and little ways.
 Simple phrases can be used to praise your child.
 For example-